IlievskiV/IlievskiV.github.io/_blog/2024-08-12-llms-for-recsys.md

     <img data-src="{{ site.url }}{{ site.baseurl }}/assets/images/llms_for_recsys/taxonomy_of_llms_as_recsys.png" class="lazyload" alt="Taxonomy of LLMs used as scoring functions"/>
     <br/>
     <span class="caption text-muted">
-        Taxonomy of LLMs used as scoring functions [5].
+        Taxonomy of LLMs used as scoring functions <a href="https://arxiv.org/pdf/2306.05817" target="_blank" rel="noopener nofollow">[5]</a>.
     </span>
 </center>
 <br/>

-The extra dimension is whether we will use conventional recommendation models (CRM) during the inference phase.
-Our focus here is on pure generative inference models, i.e. the ones that do not use any conventional recommendation model (CRM) to make any inference.
+The extra dimension is whether we will use *conventional recommendation models* (CRM) during the inference phase.
+Our focus here is on pure generative inference models, i.e. the ones that do not use any CRM to make any inference.
 Two noteworthy examples include:

 * **P5**: A versatile, instruction-based pre-training model demonstrating impressive performance across various recommendation tasks.